waski35/SMWebManager/Readme.md

 # SMWM Configuration

 In app's "/app/config/config.php" file in database connection section you should put connection parameters for doomsider's database, so web app can connect to datasource.

 Also You should change default admin password for more secure (default is 'secret_admin_password', login 'admin').

+Sending admin commands to starmade dedicated server requires 'path_to_shadow' config setting configured by putting there absolute system path to directory containing doomsiders shadow (shadow.dtsd script).
+Path should counatin only directories, excluding files.

 Warning !
-Apache Web Server should be configured to run as the same user who owns and runs doomsiders shadow and starmade server - this is necessary SMWM to operate properly.
+Apache Web Server should be configured to run as the same user who owns and runs doomsiders shadow and starmade server - this is necessary for SMWM to operate properly.
 This can be achieved by using official apache2-mpm-itk version, and by configuring sites virtual host to be served as said user.